sdmeers/crit_graph/README.md

 # Crit Graph: Character Relationship Visualizer

 Crit Graph is a tool for generating interactive, node-based graphs to visualize complex relationships between characters and factions in a story or world.
 It's perfect for authors, game masters, and fans who want to map out the intricate web of connections in their favorite fictional universes.
+An interactive example based on Campaign 4 of Critical Role can be found [here](https://sdmeers.github.io/crit_graph/).

 ![Character Relationship Graph](screenshots/graph_screenshot.jpg)